janbodnar/Python-Skolenie/generators.md

 # Generators

-In Python, a generator is a special type of function that returns an iterator,
+A generator is a special type of iterator that produces values on-the-fly instead of storing
-which we can iterate over (one value at a time).
-They are used to create
-iterators in a more straightforward way.
-Here are the key points about
+them all in memory.
+Unlike regular functions that return a single value and exit, generators
+use the `yield` keyword to pause execution and resume later, retaining their state between
+iterations.
+This *lazy evaluation* makes them ideal for:

+- Processing large or infinite datasets.
+- Reducing memory overhead.
+- Building data pipelines.

-generators:
+Key points about generators:

 1. **Yield Keyword**: Instead of returning a single value, a generator can yield
    a series of values, pausing after each one and resuming from the same state